Edward A. Snyder

 Summary of Experience

 Professor Snyder is an industrial organization economist with expertise in antitrust policy and enforcement, contracting practices, financial institutions, and law and economics.
-He has served as a testifying expert in high-profile antitrust cases as well as consequential class certification matters.
-Professor Snyder began his professional career as an economist with the Antitrust Division of the U.S. Department of Justice.
-He has written extensively on topics related to antitrust enforcement and policy, and his articles have appeared in a range of publications, including the Journal of Law & Economics, the Michigan Law Review, and The Oxford Handbook of International Antitrust Economics.
-As dean of the Yale School of Management, he has overall responsibility for the school's academic programs and finances.
-Prior to joining Yale, Professor Snyder was dean of the University of Chicago Booth School of Business and George P. Shultz Professor of Economics.
+He has served as a testifying expert in numerous high-profile cases involving antitrust and class certification issues.
+Professor Snyder began his professional career as an economist with the Antitrust Division of the US Department of Justice.
+He has written extensively on topics related to antitrust and policy issues and his articles have appeared in a range of prestigious publications, including The Journal of Law and Economics, the Journal of Comparative Economics, and Contemporary Policy Issues.
+Professor Snyder served as dean of the Yale School of Management from 2011 to 2019.
+During his tenure as dean, he had overall responsibility for the school’s academic programs, enhancing its reputation, and strengthening its finances.
+Prior to joining Yale, Professor Snyder was dean of the business schools at The University of Chicago, the University of Virginia, and the University of Michigan.

 - Allegations of Bid Rigging by Major Insurers

 - Apple Inc. v.
 Qualcomm Inc. (antitrust)

 - Federal Trade Commission v.
 Qualcomm Inc.

 - High-Tech Employee Class Action Involving Alleged No-Poaching Agreements

 - In re: TFT-LCD (Flat Panel) Antitrust Litigation

 - OCC administrative actions against Rohan Ramchandani, former head of European FX Spot Trading at Citibank, and Richard Usher, former head of EMEA FX Spot Trading at JPMorgan Chase